First Investors Financial Services auto loan refinancing review

 Compare more auto loan refinancing offers

-Several customers mentioned getting excessive phone calls from First Investors demanding payments — sometimes days before it was due.
+Several customers mention getting excessive phone calls from First Investors demanding payments — sometimes days before it was due.
 Another mentioned that when they paid off their loan early, First Investors charged all of the interest that would have added up on the loan.

 Customer service got mixed reviews.
 Customers appeared to be generally happy with their experience when they needed help understanding how something worked.
 But a handful complained that representatives treated them rudely when they had a hard time making payments.